forkkit/glamplify/README.md

     // Get a new logger
     logger := log.New()
-    // Set logger.SetTimeFormat() or logger.SetOutput() if you need something different to the default values
+    // Set logger.AddContext(), logger.SetTimeFormat() or logger.SetOutput() if you need something different to the default values

     // Emit debug trace
     // All messages must be static strings (as per Culture Amp Sensibile Default)